vishnusidharth/2d-ploygons/README.md

 # 2d-ploygons
 This project using vite.js bundler as dev-dependency.

+To install dependencies run:
+npm i

-To run the program in local server, run the following commands: npm i npx vite
+To run the program in local server, run the commands: npm run dev

+To create build, run the command: npm run build

+To preview the build, run the command: npm run preview